Kangran/turtle-trading/README.md

 # reflect
 Markets are fixed or dynamic
-- Fixed markets provide consistency over time
+- Fixed markets allow consistency over time
 - Dynamic markets generate ideas over time

+Context has limitations
+- Cannot get 3-dimensional array (3, 22, 14) in `handle_data`, though it was saved to context in `before_trading_start`